Battle of Isly: Battle

 The Governor General having assembled all his forces, made up of 11,000 men, marched on the Moroccan camp established at Djarf el-Akhdar, a short distance from Oujda, on the right bank of the Isly River, a sub-tributary of the Tafna River.

 Having to deal almost exclusively with cavalry, he had formed from his infantry a large diamond whose faces were themselves made up of small squares.
 The cavalry was in the interior of the lozenge which marched through one of its angles duly provided with artillery.

 At daybreak, seeing the French army advance, the Sultan sent the Moroccan cavalry with a mass of 20,000 to 25,000 cavalry.
 This charge did not succeed in forcing the lines of tirailleurs, and was soon separated in two by the squares of the advancing cavalry.
 Bugeaud then brought out his cavalry.
 This formed by echelons, charged the Moroccan cavalry which was to the left of the army and dispersed it after having defeated several hundred of its cavalry.
 The first echelon, composed of six squadrons of spahis commanded by Colonel Joseph, rushed to a Moroccan camp and captured eleven pieces of artillery.
 The Moroccan artillerymen did not have time to reload.

 The Moroccan infantry dispersed in ravines where the French cavalry could not pursue them.
 While the first echelon marched on the camp, the second commanded by Colonel Morris moved on the part of the Moroccan cavalry which was on the right.
 It was a difficult endeavor.
 After it was over, the French army concentrated on the Moroccan camp, and soon set out in pursuit to prevent them from rallying.

 Consequences

 As a result of the battle, the French captured eleven pieces of artillery, eighteen flags, and all the Moroccan tents.
 The Moroccans had 800 of their men killed when the French had 27 of their men killed and 99 of them wounded.

+As a consequence of the battle and French naval actions the Moroccans sued for peace, declaring Abd al-Qadir "mufsid" or a ‘corrupter’ instead of a true holy warrior.
+Relations between Abd al-Qadir and the Moroccans would deteriorate until a full blown conflict would eventually erupt for control of the border regions.

+After three years of guerrilla warfare, Abd el-Kader would surrender to Lamoricière in 1847.